 Lyari is known for corruption and gang wars.
 It’s a part of Karachi that wields significant power and influence across Pakistan.

 He works as a waiter at Aalam’s shop, learning about making juices and the speciality of Doodh Soda, an odd combination for gut health, before infiltrating the Rehman Dakait gang.
-Rambha Ho, in the background of a shoot-out scene in which Rehman’s son was killed, and the stylish swirling of Ranveer’s hair with a gun in his hand is one of my favourite moments from Dhurandhar.
+Rambha Ho song in the background of a shoot-out scene in which Rehman’s son was killed by other gang members, and the stylish swirling of Ranveer’s hair with a gun in his hand are two of my favourite moments from Dhurandhar.

 Hamza lured a young Yalina for his benefit, since she was Jameel Jamali’s daughter, but he never disrespected her.
 His manipulation is subtle.
 The world of Lyari is filled with masculinity and violence; still, Saumya Tandon, as the wife of Rehman Dakait, slaps him in front of his gang in the hospital when their elder son was killed.
 I have a question: Is it really possible in Karachi for a muslim girl like Yalina to go to a club in a mini dress without a burkha or hijab?